 The agricultural revolution began as a military strategy.
-Excess food production allowed for standing armies.
+Excess food production allowed for standing armies which could move and fight abroad as long as supply lines were maintained.
 This was the first division of labor: soldiers and farmers.

-The military advantage provided by agriculture did not, however, translate into a higher quality of life.
-In fact it lead to a measurable decline in health.
+Contrary to popular belief, the military advantage provided by agriculture did not, however, translate into a higher quality of life.
+In fact, it lead to a measurable decline in health.
 Comparing the skeletons of early farmers with those of their hunter gatherer counterparts, anthropologists have found that the transition to agriculture was accompanied by poor dental health, stunted spines, bone lesions, a reduction of height and other signs of malnutrition.

 The peasants in the field didn’t choose to slave in the fields, producing excess crops to support the ambitions of warlords.
 The arrangement was forced upon them.